 Ruth Jones calls out Gwyneth Paltrow for treating her like ‘a nothing’ on film set

+Ruth Jones says Gwyneth Paltrow treated her like ‘a nothing’ on movie set

 ‘She was quite dismissive of me,’ the ‘Gavin and Stacey’ star said